gvwilson/thirdbit/teaching/community.md

 and maintain your relationships with them.
 One way to do this is to ask them for advice: how do they think you ought to raise awareness of what you're doing?
 Where have they found space to run classes?
-What needs to they think aren't being met, and would you be able to meet them (either on your own, or in partnership with them)?
+What needs do they think aren't being met, and would you be able to meet them (either on your own, or in partnership with them)?
 Any group that has been around for a few years will have useful advice; they will also be flattered to be asked, and will know who you are the next